This article discusses the procedures for synchronising inventory and products, and pulling sales information to and from WooCommerce.

-- Familiarity with the Processing a Sale process (necessary)
+- Knowledge about the Processing a Sale process (required)

-- Familiarity with Products and Product Management (necessary)
+- Knowledge about Products and Product Management (required)

 - WooCommerce Integration Setup